NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 * In the `installCheck` phase, `${python.interpreter} setup.py test` is run.

 By default tests are run because `doCheck = true`.
-Test dependencies, like e.g. the test runner, should be added to `checkInputs`.
+Test dependencies, like e.g. the test runner, should be added to `nativeCheckInputs`.

 By default `meta.platforms` is set to the same value as the interpreter unless overridden otherwise.